 - Staying Alive Plants & Animals field trip at Grouse Mountain

 - Traveling Library - kids write & and make books that are distributed to public locations (banks, doctor's office, etc.) with a request to call school when read (i.e., to track book impact)

 - In School Dance and Choreography workshops inviting students’ creative and critical thinking

 and many more...

 Learn more about The Longworth Legacy.

-Contact Bette Shippam, program coordinator – student services (secondary) for more information.
+Contact Bette Shippam, Program Manager – Student Services (Secondary) for more information.